Debdyuti-01/NFT-MarketPlace/README.md

 7. Subscription module to achieve premium access
 8. Creation of different user profiles which allows minting of NFTs
 9. Filteration of NFTs based on categories
+10. Auction of NFTs
-10. Users can give likes for another user as well
+11. Users can give likes for another user as well
-11. Developed an interactive User Interface
+12. Developed an interactive User Interface
-12. Deployed the application to Polygon test network
+13. Deployed the application to Polygon test network
+14.

 ### Team Members